Sales engineering: When to include Specialists and SMEs

 However you describe it, you still need to bring the right people to the sales process, at the right time.
 Speaking of that—let’s look at how to decide when to enlist a billable person to do non-billable sales work.

-What impacts whether to enlist a billable person for sales engineering?
-Consider these 10 factors (where “project” and “retainer” are interchangeable for client engagements):
+What impacts whether to enlist a billable SME for sales engineering?
+Consider these 10 factors (where “project” and “retainer” are interchangeable for client engagements).
+The more that are present, the more likely it is that sales engineering is worth the non-billable time.

-- Pricing Model: If you work on a fixed-scope basis, sales engineering is critical.
+5. Pricing Model: If you work on a fixed-scope basis, sales engineering is critical.
 If you plan to use value-based pricing, be sure you understand what it might take to get results.
-And even time & materials (hourly pricing) benefits from sales engineering, even if it’s to give you a narrower estimate range.
+Time & materials (hourly pricing) can benefit from sales engineering, even if it’s to give you a narrower estimate range—although you’d ideally stop using hourly pricing.

-- Expertise: If this is different from the work you usually do, your salespeople should get help from SMEs so they don’t under-scope it (because they don’t understand what they’re selling)… or over-scope it (because they’re not confident there’s enough budget).
-This also helps if you don’t have prior projects to compare this to, since you wouldn’t have done work breakouts (WBOs) on this before.
+7. Expertise: If this is different from the work you usually do, your salespeople should get help from SMEs so they don’t under-scope it (because they don’t understand what they’re selling)… or over-scope it (because they’re not confident there’s enough budget).
+This also helps if you don’t have prior projects for comparison, and can’t reference work breakouts (WBOs).

-- Prior Experience: If this is a brand new client for the agency, sales engineering will help you ensure you manage their expectations.
-And if the client has never done the work before—with you or anyone else—sales engineering helps you evaluate the situation and manage their expectations.
+8. Prior Experience: For a new client, sales engineering provides the expertise to confidently manage their expectations.
+And if a client has never done the work before—with you or anyone else—sales engineering helps you evaluate the situation to improve communication.

-- Availability: If an SME happens to be available—or they want to move to a more client-facing role—you might enlist them as a sales engineer, even if the opportunity didn’t otherwise merit the extra expertise.
+10. Availability: If a Specialist happens to be available—or they want to move to a more client-facing role—you might enlist them as a sales engineer, even if the opportunity didn’t otherwise merit the extra expertise.
 Or if you’d usually be the expert—but you’re not available—the SME might serve as your technical representative.
+But be strategically free, not secretly free—make sure the client knows the SME’s value.

 In general, high-complexity and bigger-budget sales opportunities tend to merit enlisting a billable team member for sales engineering (in addition to the AM and/or PM).